Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Methodology

 Once the bias subspace $U \in \mathbb{R}^{d_b \times D}$ has been identified, we remove attribute information by projecting each embedding onto the orthogonal complement of this subspace.
 For an embedding $x \in \mathbb{R}^D$, the debiased representation is

-This projection guarantees that $x'$ lies entirely within the null space of the attribute classifier, thereby removing all linearly decodable information about the protected attribute.
+Projecting onto the orthogonal complement of $U$ removes the component of $x$ in $span(U)$, thereby reducing linear decodability of the protected attribute along the identified directions.
+When INLP is run to convergence (until a probe reaches chance), this procedure is designed to make the attribute linearly unpredictable; with a finite number of removed directions $r$, residual linear signal may remain and stronger removal can increase collateral semantic loss.
 Although orthogonal projection protects linear invariance, it may also remove task-relevant components when attribute and task signals are partially entangled.
 To stabilize semantics, we add back a \emph{neutral baseline} along the removed subspace.
 Following SFID~\cite{jung2024sfid}, we employ a Random Forest classifier to estimate prediction confidence for each sensitive attribute.
 For each attribute, we rank samples by confidence and compute the mean embedding of the bottom $\tau$\% (low-confidence) instances, denoted as $\bar{x}_{\text{low}}$, which serves as this neutral baseline.
 The final representation is

 The reinjection term is identical for all samples, hence $U x'' = U \bar{x}_{\text{low}}$ is constant across the dataset.
 Consequently, the operation does not reintroduce attribute-discriminative variability in the removed directions; instead, it recenters the embeddings along the subspace and mitigates off-manifold drift while preserving on-manifold semantics and fairness.
 This operation generalizes the discrete coordinate replacement of SFID into a continuous, differentiable, and geometrically coherent transformation.
 Rather than editing individual coordinates, our method removes and then reinstates information along learned bias directions, capturing the distributed structure of bias more effectively.